 (6) The shelter costs for the home if temporarily unoccupied by the assistance group because of employment or training away from home, illness, or abandonment of the home due to natural disaster or casualty loss.
 For the costs of a vacated home to be included in shelter costs, the assistance group must intend to return to the home; the current occupants of the home, if any, must not be claiming the shelter costs for food assistance purposes; and the home must not be leased or rented in the assistance group's absence.
 The county agency is not required to assist assistance groups in obtaining verification of this expense if verification would have to be obtained from a source outside of the project area. assistance groups must provide verification of actual utility costs for unoccupied homes if the costs would result in a deduction.
 An assistance group that has both an occupied home and an unoccupied home is only entitled to one standard utility allowance.

-(F) Utility allowance: utility allowances are established by the Ohio department of job and family services (ODJFS) and are reviewed and updated annually.
-The amounts are updated in CRIS-E and the county agencies are notified of the amounts by issuance of a food assistance change transmittal, which can be found in the food assistance certification handbook at the Ohio department of job and family services website.
+(F) Utility allowance: utility allowances are established by ODJFS and are reviewed and updated annually.
+The amounts are updated in the statewide automated eligibility system and the county agencies are notified of the amounts by issuance of a food assistance change transmittal, which can be found in the food assistance certification handbook at the ODJFS website.
 The utility allowances include the costs of heating fuel, electricity, water, sewer, trash collection, and telephone service.
 A "cooling cost" is a verifiable utility expense relating to the operation of air conditioning systems or room air conditioners.
 This does not include costs relating to the operation of fans.

 Types of utility allowances and who is entitled to them: